dair-ai/dair-ai.github.io/_posts/2020-04-18-Top_10_Recommended_ML_and_NLP_Books.md

 ---
 layout: post
 title: "Top 10 Recommended ML and NLP Books"
-author: "Elvis"
+author: billy_rick
 excerpt: "This is a list of my top 10 book recommendations for learning the nitty-gritty of NLP and ML."
 modified:
 comments: true
-tags: [Artificial Intelligence,Technology,Innovation,Machine Learning,NLP]
+tags: ""
 image:
-  thumb: lm-progress.png
+  thumb: top10_ml.png
 ---